 Supporting Small-Scale Fisheries

-Nearly all are in developing countries.
-Yet, many of these fisheries are overfished and poorly managed — putting the livelihoods of millions of people at risk and threatening the health of the marine environment.
+Yet, despite their crucial importance, many of these fisheries often lack adequate management and governance systems — putting the livelihoods of millions of people at risk and threatening the health of the marine environment.

 -